Launceston, Cornwall

 The population falling within the Union at the 1831 census had been 14,841 — with its parishes ranging in size from Tremaine (population 118) to St Mary Magdalen (2,231).
 The average annual poor-rate expenditure for the period 1834-36 had been £6,297 or 8s.6d. per head of the population.

-The Launceston Union workhouse was built in 1838 on a three acre site on Hurdon Road at Page's Cross, near Launceston.
+The Launceston Union workhouse was built in 1838 on a three acre site at the junction of Hurdon Road and Tavistock Road at Page's Cross, near Launceston.
 It was designed by Charles Lang who was also the architect of the St Germans Union workhouse.
 The Poor Law Commissioners authorised the sum of £4,350 on construction of the building which was intended to accommodate 150 inmates.
-The workhouse location and layout are shown on the OS map of 1932 by which time the workhouse was shown as Launceston Poor Law Institution:
+The workhouse location and layout are shown on the 1932 map below by which time the workhouse was shown as Launceston Poor Law Institution:

 Launceston site, 1932.

 The entrance range at the south contained the board-room, probationary wards and a chapel.
-The three-storey main block was located at the centre of the site, with an infirmary block to the north.
+The main block was located at the centre of the site, with females placed at the east side and males at the west.
+Adults were housef on the north side of the building, while children were at the south side, facing towards the entrance block.
+An infirmary block lay at the north of the main building, backing on to Hurdon Road.

 Launceston workhouse staff, c.1909.